pranabsarkar/Conll_task/README.md

 `pip install -r requirements.txt`

-## **Usage**

-For a quick evaluation of the models, I have uploaded my models and encodings.
-You can download it using this link: [https://drive.google.com/drive/folders/1dZQjwpGlB7dr4cB_dBqjzxMTFZsYZPlz?usp=sharing](https://drive.google.com/drive/folders/1dZQjwpGlB7dr4cB_dBqjzxMTFZsYZPlz?usp=sharing)

-** _We have to place the downloaded files in a correct orientation according to the given File Structure Graph in the above._

 ## **Training and Evaluation**

 I have used my local system for training these deep learning models.

 CPU: Intel® Core™ i5-8265U @ 1.60 GHz 1.80 GHz; RAM: 8 GB

-For training, I have to use the following command-

-`python train.py`

-After training this model I have used the test dataset i.e. eng.testb for the model evaluation.
-There are 3 different models, thus there I have used a jupyter notebook to visualize the **F1 Score**, **Recall** and **Precision** for the 3 different models.

-`jupyter-notebook Model_Evaluation.ipynb`

-**For the POS model I got:**

-Precision:  0.8316200995133687

-Recall:  0.8540105000140374

-F1:  0.8426665927947146

-**For the Syntactic chunk Tagger model, I got:**

-Precision:  0.8438677763819096

-Recall:  0.869574011893685

-F1:  0.8565280628001036

-**For the NER Tagger model, I got:**

-Precision:  0.7410989010989011

-Recall:  0.8345501794332385

-F1:  0.785053256504278

 ## **Further Modification’s:**